kjetilsn/ESP8266-MQTT-battery-monitor-fw/README.md

 Notes:
 * $ indicates a variable. e.g.: $COMMAND would be one of the commands in the table above.
-* Sending an ssid, or wifi command without "parameter":"$PARAM" will return the current value.
+* Sending an ssid, or wifi command without "param":"$PARAM" will return the current value.
 * shuntamps, shuntmv, ssid, wifipass, mqttdevpath change not effective until next system restart

 **Power on Message**